 A girlfriend and I were discussing the previous

-as they pertain to our lives.
+blog post and various scriptures as they pertain to our lives.
 She shared a thought with me that I found to be

 profound but not often pointed out.